hsulab/multiVASP/LasAndClf-dev/LinearReg/README.txt

 LinearMethods.py
     Create LeasrSqure, Lasso, Ridge Models with GridSearch.
-    --> Dump the LSR.pk, GsLas.pk, GsRid.pk, which is the GS process.
+    --> Dump the lsr.pk, las.pk, rid.pk, which is the GS process.

-DumpPKs.py
+PreSelection.py
     Pickle the LinearMethods results.
     --> Dump the BestLas.pk, BestRid.pk